 The application mainly relies on the system sound card to input and output audio-frequency signals.

-Fldigi features support for the most popular digital modes in use by radio amateurs today.
+Fldigi supports the most popular digital modes used by radio amateurs today.
 These digital modes include FM, AMS, LSB, RTTY, MFSK16, DominoEx, MFSK, Throb, Hell, Olivia, CW, and PSK, making it one of the most versatile modem programs currently available on the market.

 The application works with the standard HF SSB radio transceiver.

+There are text-capturing options, data-logging options, and rig-controlling capabilities.
 There’s also a built-in signal browser that has an automatic detection mode.
-From there, you’ll be able to tune and select the mode of detection.
-There are also text capturing options, data logging options, as well as rig controlling capabilities.
+From there, you’ll be able to tune and select the detection mode.

 Yes, Fldigi is made for radio amateurs, as it has some very simple functions and an easy interface to manage.